Hear me out on this one.

 Star Wars Pit Droids! is a kids game based on the comic relief characters from the podracing segments of The Phantom Menace.
 If this game was produced by serial arsonists, it could not have any less going for it.
 You’d be excused for passing it over.

 The game makes great creative use of a small corner of the Star Wars IP.
-Levels are bookended with slapstick interludes featuring the pit droids; their bumbling work ethic fits perfectly into this sort of game.
+Levels are bookended with slapstick interludes featuring the pit droids; their bumbling work ethic fits perfectly into this sort of slapstick engineering game.
 A few familiar characters pop up during cutscenes and tutorials too, including Watto the junkyard dealer and C-3PO.
 LucasArts grabbed the original voice actors, which lends some authenticity.

 Most of the game’s 300 stages involve routing lines of pit droids through complicated intersections.
 The droids launch into the level at a regular rhythm, which can lead to all sorts of fun interweaving and interesting timing-sensitive patterns.
-The occasional oddly placed switch-and-gate puzzle might also stand in your way.
+The occasional oddly placed gate puzzle might also stand in their way.
 Some special arrows and gates will only affect droids with a certain body color, helmet, or tool, lending a managerial aspect to the traffic cop, Chu Chu Rocket-esque gameplay.
 Despite these extra facets, the game is never overbearingly hard.

 UPDATE: For those interested in giving it a shot, Pit Droids! has been re-released for iOS.